rackerlabs/technical-blog/_posts/2020-06-04-flight-to-the-cloud.md

 - **Magnetic tape**:  Introduced in 1951, magnetic tapes were heavy, made of metal, and 1200 feet long.

-- **Hard Disk Drive (HHD)**:  The brownie points for the first hard disk drive goes to IBM.
+- **Hard disk drive (HDD)**:  The brownie points for the first hard disk drive goes to IBM.
 In 1956, IBM launched the first supercomputer with a hard disk drive.
-It was the size of a refrigerator and weighed about 1000KG's.
-Hard drives have evolved, and we now have 6-8 TB HDDs with a compact design (3.5 inches long and weighing 500 grams).
+It was the size of a refrigerator and weighed about 1000KGs.
+Hard drives have evolved, and we now have 6 to 8 TB HDDs with a compact design (3.5 inches long and weighing 500 grams).

 - **Solid-state drives (SSD)**: These transistor-based memory devices are the storage devices of the 21st  century.
-They come with an average capacity of eight to ten TB and have excellent read and write speeds.
-Companies like Hitachi, Western Digital, and SanDisk are making dramatic improvements in flash drives.
+They come with an average capacity of 8 to 10 TB and have excellent read and write speeds.
+Companies like Hitachi&reg;, Western Digital&reg;, and SanDisk&reg; are making dramatic improvements in flash drives.

 ### What's next?